JaySaikitHo/YelpCamp/readme.md

 #YelpCamp

-a code along project to practice Express,Javascript and MongoDB from Udemy Colt Steele WebDev Bootcamp.
-I got experience in RESTFUL for routes and using EJS to render the pages.
+a code along project to practice Express,Javascript and MongoDB from Udemy Colt Steele's WebDev Bootcamp.
+I got experience in using RESTFUL routes and using EJS to render the pages.
 I learned how to deploy on Heroku and use middleware for authenticaction and tracking user ownership of assets.

 ##Initial Setup
 * Add Landing Page